 Reminder: Context API is not for every use case

-The Context API is an easy-to-use tool with a minimal learning curve.
-We must, however, be aware of its limitations.
-If the data in a Provider‘s value changes, the entire tree underneath it will be re-rendered.
+‘s value changes, the entire tree underneath it will be re-rendered.
 The flickering will occur if you save state that often changes high up in your component hierarchy.
 It may jeopardize the application’s user experience.
 Regularly measuring the performance of your application might help you avoid unpleasant surprises.

 Aside from that, we need to think about how to change the state.
-With a function to alter the state, we may improve the state saved in the Provider.
-As a result, the components aren’t only passive consumers.
+With a function to alter the state, we may improve the state saved in the Provider

 Reducers Without Redux